Kihihi Hill Rainwater Harvesting and Sanitation Improvement

 The WATSAN project includes education and training of the pupils, staff and community in a wide range of health and personal hygiene related topics, together with the improvement of sanitation facilities, provision of hand washing facilities, and promotion of bath shelters, dish drying racks and tippy taps across the community.
 Gutters will be fitted to the large roofs of two classroom blocks to feed two 30 cu.m. rainwater harvesting tanks.
 Two five-stance lined pit latrines with emptying facilities, with a urinal for boys and changing room for girls respectively, plus an eight-compartment bath shelter for the girls and a two stance latrine for staff, will be constructed at the school.
 Gutters will be fitted to the large roof of the adjacent church to feed into a new 30 cu.m. tank.
 A five-stance latrine with changing room for females will be provided at the church for use by the nursery school, church congregation and the local community.

 Excitingly, our partners in Uganda have raised over £4,000 towards this project from local contributions.
-Added to this, the 2019 Walk for Water and other fundraising means that there remains just over £10,000 to raise to complete the project.
+Added to this, the 2019 Walk for Water , a pitch at The Funding Network London, and fundraising from our loyal supporters mean that this project is now funded and progress is being made throughout Spring 2020.

 Buhunga Gravity Flow Scheme